 History of Oduduwa in Yorubaland: Read the fascinating story

 Did you know there are at least 20 million Yoruba people in the 21st century?
 This community is ranked among the largest ethnic groups in contemporary Nigeria.
 The traditional Yoruba community believed in various gods, including Oduduwa, Obatala, and Shango.
-The history of Oduduwa, in particular, is quite interesting.
+Well, the history of Oduduwa in Yorubaland, in particular, is quite interesting.

 Due to rural-urban migration, people from this community are also found in different parts of the country and the world.
-This ethnic group believed in various gods and goddesses in the traditional set-up.
+The Yoruba people believed in various gods and goddesses in the traditional set-up.

 The belief in these gods may have changed due to the introduction of other religions during the colonial period.
 A retrospective look at the community's history shows that Oduduwa was an instrumental figure.
-Learn more about Oduduwa's history below.
+Learn the true history of Oduduwa below.

 Who is Oduduwa?